 If you are unhappy with the choice of garages available through a warranty policy consider looking elsewhere for a more flexible policy.

 As with any insurance policy, warranties often stipulate an excess that you will need to pay each time you claim.
 The amount you'll need to cough up will vary significantly from provider to provider and will ultimately affect whether a policy is worth having.

-For example, if you have to pay the first £250 of any warranty claim, then you are unlikely to see any real financial benefit should something go wrong, even if it is cheap in the first place.
+For example, if you have to pay the first £250 of any claim, then you are unlikely to see any real financial benefit should something go wrong, even if it is cheap in the first place.

 Instead you need to look for a policy that offers suitable cover at an affordable price with the lowest excess; £25 or less is commonplace to make the cost of making a claim worthwhile.

 You also need to check if a policy has staggered mileage excess contribution limits where you pay more towards repairs the greater your car's mileage.
 If you rack up the miles in your car quickly then this could be a less attractive option but if you only use your car on an infrequent basis it could be a good way to reduce you excess.